Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 32:
 - By KevgenGD.

+ship 33:
+- By DibbJ.
+- Direct remake, with a more sharp and technological approach.

 ship 34:
 - By electrictaco.
 - Based on the bossfight in the level 'The Vermin Queen' by Yoreid.